PandaWei/3-Jekyll/_posts/2016-06-30-fix-kdump-failure-with-notsc.markdown

 Note:

 - This bug is found in Kernel Upstream. so we'd better to compile the latest kernel source code.
-You can refer to my blog "Debug kernel by qemu!" for how to compile.
+You can refer to my blog [Debug kernel by qemu!](https://pandawei.github.io/kernel/virtualization/2016/05/01/debug-kernel-by-qemu.html) for how to compile.
 - Of course, you must enable the configuration about KDUMP before 'make -j<n>'.
 You can refer to [Documentation/kdump.txt](https://www.kernel.org/doc/Documentation/kdump/kdump.txt)
 - specify 'notsc' for capture-kernel in /etc/sysconfig/kdump.
 ```sh